avolent/cortex/src/pages/devices/flashing the voxelab aquila.md

 - Extract the source code zip file.
 - Go into the path "/Display Firmware/Firmware Sets".
 The folder set you can now see are basically the theme for the display.
 Pick one you like, copy it to your desktop and then rename it to just "DWIN_SET" (All capitals).
 - Now for the .bin file you downloaded earlier, Make a new folder and name it "firmware" (All lowercase) and move it inside.
 - Move both folders "firmware" and "DWIN_SET" to your freshly formatted SD Card.
 End result should look something like this

 ![sd_folders](/images/devices/flashing%20the%20voxelab%20aquila/sd_folders.png)

-### Flashing the motherboard
+### Flashing the Motherboard

 - Make sure printer is off.
 - Place SD card into Machine
 - Turn on the printer
 - Watch the screen and look for a loading bar.
 It will give you a check mark once complete.
-*The screen will look really messy after flashing the mobo, this is normal as we havent flashed the display yet.*
+*The screen will look really messy after flashing the mobo, this is normal as we haven't flashed the display yet.*

-### Flashing the display
+### Flashing the Display

 - Make sure the printer is off.
 - Remove the screen and the screws from the back.